 Mudra Jurnal Seni Budaya using APA style.
 Citation and reference systems must use the Reference Management System such as Mendeley, EndNote, Zotero.

 Language (usage and editing services)

-Please write your text in good Bahasa Indonesia or English (American or British usage is accepted, but not a mixture of these).
+Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service.